jbouwh/omnikdatalogger/scripts/proxy/README.md

 `omniklogger` | True | string | `176.58.117.69` | Forward to an address omnik/SolarmanPV datalogger server listens to.
 Set this to `176.58.117.69` as final forwarder.
 `listenport` | True | int | `10004` | The port the omnik/SolarmanPV datalogger server listens to.

-The MQTT parameters will fallback to the `config.ini` settings in the section `[output.mqtt]`.
-Specify a configfile using the --config option.
+Comfig file settings will overrule the command line settings.
+The MQTT parameters will fallback to the settings in the section `output.mqtt:`.
+Specify a config file using the --settings (or --config) option.
 For details see the [Omnik Data Logger README.md](https://github.com/jbouwh/omnikdatalogger#mqtt-settings-under-outputmqtt-in-appsyaml-or-outputmqtt-in-configini-configuration-options)

-There is an example file included `config.ini_example.txt`.
+There are example config files included [`config.yaml_example.txt`]https://github.com/jbouwh/omnikdatalogger/blob/master/scripts/proxy/config.yaml_example.txt) and [`config.ini_example.txt`](https://github.com/jbouwh/omnikdatalogger/blob/master/scripts/proxy/config.ini_example.txt).

 ## Using Docker
 This directory contains all artefacts to run the `omnikdataloggerproxy` as a `Docker` container.